 The Trumpet of the Swan is my favorite of the three because it's heartwarming without the goofiness of Stuart Little or the melodrama of Charlotte's Web.

 What Makes a Rainbow by Betty Ann Schwartz teaches children about colors and about the basic science of what causes a rainbow to appear and it does it in an engaging way.

 A young bunny and his mother are caught in a summer rainstorm.
 The mother comments that soon there will be a rainbow and her child wants to know why she knows this.
 She tells him to ask all the other animals "what makes a rainbow? "

 Each animal (appropriately colored) answers with a color starting from red and going through to purple.
 For each color, the page is illustrated in shades of that color so that the robin's page is mostly red: a red bird, a red flower and so forth.
 Besides seeing the different animals and colors, the child gets to help build a rainbow.
 At the top of the page there is a ribbon and with each new color comes a new ribbon so by purple, the entire rainbow is stretching across the top of the book.

 Divine Freefall (2000) was one of the first books I got through Bookcrossing.
-I liked the cover art (still do) and the blurb on the back cover sounded good to me (still does) but the execution of it just doesn't work for me.
+It sounded good to me (still does) but the execution of it just doesn't work for me.
 Maybe if I'd made the time to read it back in 2003 when I first had gotten it, I would have enjoyed it.